realworldocaml/book/en/compiler-backend.md

 ```

 Building and executing this example will run for around 30 seconds by default,
-and you'll see the results summarised in a neat table.
+and you'll see the results summarized in a neat table.

 ```frag
 ((typ console)(name back-end-bench/run_bench_patterns.out))